Mexico at London 2012 part 2: Aida Roman wins silver – and changes the sport

 Aida Roman shooting at London 2012

-Roman watched Avitia win bronze, but immediately had her own date with destiny, as she faced Ki Bo Bae for the gold.
+Roman watched Avitia win bronze, but immediately had her own date with destiny, as she walked out onto the turf at Lords to face Ki Bo Bae for the gold medal match.

 “Now, it was my turn.
 Both the qualification and finals field were one of the most beautiful fields that an Olympic venue has ever had.
-You go out and [see] the huge stadium, lots of people, a great vibe.
+You go out and [see] the huge stadium, lots of people, a great vibe.” she said.

 I enjoyed every arrow.
 I went all the way and it was a great day.
 It was one of those days so exciting that sometimes you don't even believe it because of how beautiful it was.”